-Nitrogen fixation bacteria in the roots of legumes provide the element for our amino-acids; they are an essential part of the fundamentals of choice foods.
+Nitrogen fixation bacteria in the roots of legumes capture the element from the air for our amino-acids; they are an essential part of the fundamentals of choice foods.

 Why are these rhizobia bacteria so important?
 Because a shortage of the element nitrogen is the biggest limiting-factor in your vegetable gardening.